engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/testing-in-production.md

 ## Production systems

 A live system used by a high number of users functions differently than our internal test environment.
-Our system copes with a higher amount of users, noise, requests, bots, infrastructure dependencies.
+Our system copes with a higher amount of users, requests, bots, noise, infrastructure dependencies.

-cache (in)validation
-Availability
-token timeouts

-third party
-links
-refs
-contact forms

-registering fake user and perform tasks
+Aspects of our system need to be verified in production to assess real world functionality.
+We monitor and evaluate caching and cache invalidation, token timeouts, availability across zones, and other metrics indicative of performance and system health.

+As we do not have full control of our third party integrations and partner contracts, these may only be effectively tested continuously in live environments.
+We certify working anchors, referral links, and third party modules periodically in order to maintain agreements with partner entities and proactively provide feedback in case of outages.

+Registering fake users, our manual and automated tests perform tasks to verify expected outcomes of LSTs within the noisy live environments.
+Utilizing this pool of fake users, the product and quality departments uncover unexpected or opaque behavior for varying user groups.

 ## Chaos engineering

+If not pioneered by Netflix, chaos engineering is most definitely being spearheaded by the streaming service.
+It is a practice of purposefully wrecking system services of our live production software.
+As Netflix reached a global scale of constant availability, the chance of outages across a worldwide service reaches a certainty.
+Natural disasters, political interference, limitations of physics combined with a global IT infrastructure that [only just works](http://www0.cs.ucl.ac.uk/staff/m.handley/papers/only-just-works.pdf) constrain the workings of our offering.

+By introducing [Chaos Monkey](https://netflix.github.io/chaosmonkey/), a tool wreaking havoc on production systems, the mindset of engineers switched from *services might fail* to *services will absolutely be killed*.
+This practice leads to more robust systems as potential fragilities like network timeouts are elevated to the norm instead of outliers.
+When they do happen, the system and its services are designed to cope.